Education

 Areas of Focus

-Gender, crime, and justice: One of my first jobs after college was working with girls in the juvenile justice system.
-They inspired me to search for ways to give voice to their experiences, and challenge social policies that punish girls’ and women’s responses to victimization and oppression.
-I have researched and written about girls sentenced to adult prison, attitudes about girls in the system, gender-responsive and restorative programming for girls, and intimate partner violence.
+Gender and justice is a lifelong passion of mine.
+One of my first jobs after college was working with girls in the justice system.
+They inspired me to find ways to give voice to their experiences and challenge social policies that punish girls’ and women’s responses to victimization.
+I have published research about girls sentenced to adult prison, attitudes about girls in the system, gender-responsive and restorative programming, and intimate partner violence.

-Environmental justice, animals, and society: My 2011 book, Women and the Animal Rights Movement, explored the political paths of women activists and the politics of gender in the animal rights movement.
-I am also interested in “green criminology”, a branch of criminology that studies harms against the environment and animals.
-My recent work in this area explores how corporations and governments use existing race, gender, and class inequalities to make green harm less visible, and to avoid responsibility for their actions.
+Environmental sociology/criminology: My 2011 book, Women and the Animal Rights Movement, explored the political paths of women activists and the politics of gender in the animal rights movement.
+I have also explored how corporations and governments use existing race, gender, and class inequalities to avoid accountability for environmental harm.

 Courses Taught